-- Developing a draft budget and timetable: three to five days. - Seeking approval for the budget: one to four weeks. - Deciding upon an internal or external evaluator: four weeks. - Appointing an evaluator: two to eight weeks. - Evaluating the program: this will depend on the evaluation that is needed. - Announcing findings and recommendations: one to two weeks. - Acting on the recommendations: this will depend on the program.
+- Managing stakeholders: ongoing throughout the evaluation. - Scoping the program: two to three weeks. - Developing a draft budget and timetable: three to five days. - Seeking approval for the budget: one to four weeks. - Deciding upon an internal or external evaluator: four weeks. - Appointing an evaluator: two to eight weeks. - Evaluating the program: this will depend on the evaluation that is needed. - Announcing findings and recommendations: one to two weeks. - Acting on the recommendations: this will depend on the program.